tlin23/MetropoleAI/metropole_crawler/spec_metropole_crawler.md

 - ✅ Count and report:
   - Pages crawled
   - Pages skipped
-  - PDF issues

 ---

 ## 🔐 Privacy & Compliance
 - Do **not extract or store** any personally identifiable information (PII)
-- PDFs or content referencing individuals (e.g., email addresses) should be ignored if not anonymized
+- Content referencing individuals (e.g., email addresses) should be ignored if not anonymized
 - All logs and outputs are local-only (no remote sync)

 ---